cherusker/dlv-beautifier/README.md

 # DLV Beautifier

-Simple python script that enhances the output of DLV.
+Simple Python script that enhances the output of DLV.

 ## Get DLV